-Mr Koshakji and Mr Draffin have issued a convertible notes to fund the company in the intervening period whist capital raising opportunities are explored.
-The Company currently operates under a low operational overhead environment.
+Mr Koshakji and Mr Draffin have issued convertible notes to fund the company whist capital raising opportunities are explored.
+It is noted that the Company currently has low operational overheads.

-The Company continues to pursue other opportunities independent of the above initiatives which are considered secondary, however, they do provide scope for the ongoing future of the Company.
+The Company continues to pursue other opportunities independent of the above initiatives such as the deployment of the Company's technology in Sri Lanka and other jurisdictions which provides scope foe the ongoing future of the Company.